alextremblay/yasha/README.md

 yasha -e template.py -v template.yaml template.j2
 ```

-Extensions files can end in `.py` or `.j2ext` and will automatically be picked up if their name matches the name of the template
+Extensions files can end in `.py`, `.j2ext`, `.jinja-ext`, or `.yasha` and will automatically be picked up if their name matches the name of the template

 ### Tests